-Robin loves spending R&R time at her Connecticut home, but she also started working from there amid the coronavirus pandemic earlier this year.
+Robin loves spending R&R time at her Connecticut home, but she was also working from there amid the coronavirus pandemic last year.
 At the time, the Everybody’s Got Something author gave fans a glimpse inside her new setup.

-“Like so many, I’m working from home,” Robin captioned an Instagram video in late March.
+“Like so many, I’m working from home,” Robin captioned an Instagram video in March 2020.
 The brunette beauty showed off her makeshift studio in the basement of her massive mansion.
 Despite the last-minute changes, Robin looked so good!

 Robin has since returned to the studio, but she’s staying vigilant in order to avoid contracting COVID-19.
 Because of the news anchor’s previous battle with breast cancer, she’s doing everything she can to stay safe from the deadly virus.
 However, she’s not stressed.